Lichang-Chen/claude2-alpaca/README.md

 <img src=images/claude-alpaca.png  width="80%" height="60%">
 </p>

-# claude2-alpaca: Instruction tuning datasets distilled from Claude2
+# Claude2-Alpaca: Instruction tuning datasets distilled from claude

 This is the repo for the Claude2-Alpaca project, which aims to build and share an instruction-following LLaMA model.
 The repo contains 52k prompts and responses.
 The repo contains:
 - The 52k claude-2 data used for finetuning